annaleeherrera/vagrant-devbox/README.md

 machine with everything you need to run our Ruby and JavaScript code in development mode.

+It sets up a shared directory so - if you want - you can continue to edit source code locally how you do now, but run the code on the virtual machine.

 ## Instructions

 This is a work in progress.